chain4travel/camino-docs/docs/guides/add-validator-with-curl.md

 :::

-:::info UNBONDED CAM TOKENS
+:::info NON-BONDED CAM TOKENS

 In the Camino Network, CAM tokens can be utilized as securities for various purposes such as deposit rewards, validator stakes, or DAO proposals.
 There are two types of these securities: **deposits** and **bonds**.

 Individuals can deposit CAM tokens for a certain period of time to earn rewards.
-In this scenario, the tokens are "**deposited**" and their state is "**locked**".
+In this scenario, the tokens are "**deposited**" and "**locked**".

-Similarly, individuals can bond their tokens to a validator or a DAO proposal.
-In this scenario, the tokens are "**bonded**" and their state is also "**locked**".
+Similarly, individuals can bond their tokens to a validator stake or a DAO proposal.
+In this scenario, the tokens are "**bonded**" and "**locked**".

 It's worth noting that deposited tokens can be used for bonds and vice versa.

-It's also important to note that tokens that are locked **cannot be used for paying transaction fees**.
+It's also important to note that **tokens that are locked cannot be used for paying transaction fees**.

 For more detailed information regarding deposits and bonds please refer to the following page: [**Deposits & Bonds**](deposits-and-bonds)